Moffein/RiskyFixes/README.md

 - REX
 	- Fixed nullref on kill with DIRECTIVE: Inject.
 	- Fixed errors related to utility skills.
 (Needs testing)

+- Seeker
+	- Fixed nullref when using M2.

 ## Artifact Fixes